 [BLANK]

-[ A series of white lines are drawn against a plain blue background.
+[ Artwork description: A series of white lines are drawn against a plain blue background.
 The lines are arranged in a rectangle that trails off the top of the frame.
 A white line is drawn down the middle of the rectangle.
 The bottom line of the rectangle extends slightly beyond the shape. ]

 Robert Motherwell